Top white facebook2xnew Top white instagram2xnew Join Basket Login

 Volunteering

-As well as duties the club relies on it's members to volunteer in order to keep it running.
+As well as duties the club relies on it's members to volunteer to participate in the running of the club & club events in order to keep it running.
 Here's just a few suggestion on how you could help:

-• Helping to organise social events such as the Christmas Dinner or Summer BBQs
+3. Helping to organise social events such as the Christmas Dinner, Laying Up Supper and summer BBQs